octo-technology/OpenTezos/docs/ligo/examples.md

 Waiting for the operation to be included...
 ```

-Let's open another terminal in order to bake this transaction with the following command line:
+Let's open another terminal in order to bake this transaction using the following command line:

 ```shell
 tezos-client bake for bootstrap1